swiftlang/swift-evolution/process.md

 There are three kinds of documents commonly used in the evolution process.

 * An evolution *proposal* describes a specific proposed change in detail.
-All evolution changes are advanced as proposals which will be discussed in the community and given a formal open review.
+All substantial design changes are advanced as proposals which will be discussed in the community and given a formal open review.

 * An evolution *roadmap* describes a concrete plan for how a complex change will be broken into separate proposals that can be individually pitched and reviewed.
 Considering large changes in small pieces allows the community to provide more focused feedback about each part of the change.
 A roadmap makes this organization easier for community members to understand.